ettodrzz/Cara/README.md

 ### NVM

-1. Clone the repository in the root:
+Clone the repository in the root:

 ```bash
 git clone https://github.com/nvm-sh/nvm.git ~/.nvm
 ```

-2. Uncomment the next lines on the .bashrc file to have it automatically sourced upon login:
+Uncomment or add the next lines in the .bashrc file to have it automatically sourced upon login:

 ```bash
 export NVM_DIR="$HOME/.nvm"